Tech Guide to Single Phase Induction Motors

 Technician’s Guide to Induction Motors

-The objective of this article is to provide an explanation of the theoretical workings of single phase induction motors, such that individuals without an engineering background can develop a well-rounded comprehension of their operation.
-Upon finishing this article, the reader should have the ability to describe the driving force behind the armature’s motion, the means by which rotation is maintained, the rationale for requiring start mechanisms, and the operational principles and distinctions among various single-phase motor types.
+This article aims to explain the theoretical workings of single-phase induction motors in a way that individuals without an engineering background can understand.
+By the end of this article, readers should be able to describe the driving force behind the armature’s motion, how rotation is maintained, the reasons for needing start mechanisms, and the operational principles and differences among various types of single-phase motors.

 Inducing a Magnetic Field in the Armature